 Page 297-308 - The swap agreements provides a summary.
-Note the statement on mitigation of interest rate and currency risks on page 510-511 (form of final terms) and the final terms.
+Note the statement on mitigation of interest rate and currency risks on page 510-511 (form of final terms) and on pages 41-43 (Final terms).
 Discretionary rates i.e., SVR are hedged (note the requirement under the Servicing Agreement to set interest rates if seller fails to perform (being in default or insolvent) under relevant swap to hedge SMR/BMR rates.
 Tracker Rate Loans rely on correlation with BBE and market rates.
 Page 510-511 also explains mitigations at the issuer, trust and Funding 1 level.